01 Jun Sumo Marketing like a champion

 The sumo code, like other martial arts is built on a number of core principals and is highly regulated.
 They often live in communal training stables and every aspect of their mental and physical training is dictated by long held tradition.

 Only elite, committed soldiers of the sport become champions.

 We can all learn from the mind set of the Sumo.
-Not only do we need to be strong (and stay standing when our competitors fall), we should be honorable (using skill to win not cheap tricks), be committed (viewing it as the long game to become a true champions), adhere to a the code (even if we could cheat the system, we know it’s not right and believe it will eventually have a cost) and most of all, be fiercely competitive (wanting to win every time we face an opponent no matter how much bigger or more well known they are).
+Not only do we need to be strong (and stay standing when our competitors fall), we should be honorable (using skill to win not cheap tricks), be committed (viewing it as the long game to become a true champion), adhere to a code (similar to the building industry) and most of all, be fiercely competitive (wanting to win every time we face an opponent no matter how much bigger or more well known they are).

 Strive to create a moment.
 Don’t give up easily.
 Believe that it’s about working hard and smart to create a better future.
 Be the sumo.